Brand Shoutouts

 - Freestanding with drive-thru (highest volume) - Drive-thru only ($2M+ sales volumes reported) - Inline/endcap locations - Dine-in focused

 Can't find a freestanding pad?
 Go inline.
 Limited space?
 Drive-thru only works.
 Market supports dine-in?
 You've got that option.
+That flexibility matters when real estate is expensive and competitive.

-Franchise vs. Corporate Split Analysis:
+Franchise vs. Corporate Structure:

 Unit Economics: What We Know (And What We Should Ask About)